Reviewed by the PeptideMind Team · Updated July 15, 2026

 longevity

-• Normalizes basic body functions and improves cardiovascular, endocrine, immune, and nervous systems.
+It helps bring basic body functions back into balance and supports the heart, hormone, immune, and nervous systems.

 therapeutic applications